Get Rock Solid MediaWiki Hosting Now

 There are over 60 skins available for free on the all skins page on MediaWiki.org and include some popular ones:

 The most popular is the default skin called Vector and it’s what powers MediaWiki and WikiMedia.
-It’s simple but works fine.
+It’s simple but works fine for most installs.

 The Foreground skin is unique in that it has no sidebar — it keeps the MediaWiki links on the top and bottom, leaving the entire middle section for content.
 This means your content can be wide.
 It also features tabs and a grid layout.

 Uses for MediaWiki

 All kinds of people, organizations and Universities are using MediaWiki for all kinds of different purposes.
 There are wikis on subjects as disparate as nature, cars, history, war, gardening, technology, dance, theater, gaming and more.
 Others are using it for simple “brochure” style sites with no true “wiki” functionality.
 Others use it for intranet documentation, or for limited-access online company documentation, where sensitive data is only available to registered users.